 ✦︎ my bingo!

-This baby empowers creation of the SiteMap of your dreams!
-Note: this code applies ONLY to blog posts, NOT static pages.
+Note: this code applies ONLY to blog posts, NOT static pages

 ⭐️ Customized SiteMap Joy: the tag= Parameter of the display-posts Shortcode

-I treat categories as broad umbrella/overview designators, which I keep to a maximum of ten.
+I treat categories as broad umbrella/overview designators, which I keep to a maximum of a dozen.
 Some posts live within multiple categories.
 I should be ashamed, but truth: more than a few entries reside in “Uncategorized.”
 I resolved to cure that, after I completed my SiteMap project.

 ⭐️ Creating the Customized writesquire SiteMap: The Blog Posts Section